jangler/lgbtasm/README.md

 The bad:

-- Not very tested
+- Limited command language
-- Very limited command language
+- Module only, no executable

-- It's only a module and nothing executable
+lgbtasm is used in https://github.com/jangler/oracles-randomizer .

 ## Usage